blairjordan/canals/README.md

 ## 🎨 Art Style

-The target art style is medium-to-low poly art style with ghibli-like trees, aiming to capture the charm of European and Amsterdam-style canals.
+The target art style is medium-to-low poly art style with ghibli-like trees, aiming to capture the charm and ambiance found in various canal locations worldwide.

 ## 🤝 Contributing